 - For market research and analysis and developing statistics for use by ourselves only

 - For direct marketing communications and related profiling to help us to offer you relevant products and service, including deciding whether or not to offer you certain products and service.
-We’ll send marketing to you by SMS, email, phone, post, social media and digital channels.
+We may send marketing to you by SMS, email, phone, post, social media and digital channels with your permission.
 Offers may relate to any of our products and services as well as to any other offers and advice we think may be of interest

-- To provide personalised content and services to you, such as tailoring our products and services, our digital customer experience and offerings, and deciding which offers or promotions to show you on our digital channels
+- To provide personalised content and services to you within our websites, such as tailoring our products and services, our digital customer experience and offerings, and deciding which offers or promotions to show you on our digital channels

 - To comply with legal and regulatory obligations, requirements and guidance